-The U.S. Department of Homeland Security (DHS) published the final rule titled “Inadmissibility on Public Charge Grounds” this week, changing how DHS determines if an individual is “likely at any time to become a public charge.”
-Thirteen states have joined to file a federal lawsuit, claiming that the rule has unlawfully expanded “the term ‘public charge’ – a previously rare designation that triggers exclusion from the United States – in a manner that is contrary to congressional intent and agency interpretation that has prevailed for nearly 70 years, and contrary to two 1996 federal statutes.”
-If the federal courts don’t take action within the next 60 days, the rule is set to become effective on October 15, 2019.
-Applications and petitions filed prior to October 15, 2019 will be adjudicated using the current regulations and guidance.
+The U.S. Department of Homeland Security (DHS) implemented the final rule titled “Inadmissibility on Public Charge Grounds,” changing how DHS determines if an individual is “likely at any time to become a public charge.”
+States raced to file a federal lawsuit that claimed that the rule has unlawfully expanded “the term ‘public charge’ – a previously rare designation that triggers exclusion from the United States – in a manner that is contrary to congressional intent and agency interpretation that has prevailed for nearly 70 years, and contrary to two 1996 federal statutes.”
+Despite the many delays, the order is now effective for all applications and petitions postmarked or submitted after February 24, 2020.
+Applications and petitions filed prior to February 24, 2020 will be adjudicated using the current regulations and guidance.
+Read more about the implementation timeline here: Public Charge Form Now Required.

 The new rule redefines many of the terms associated with the previous public charge standards.
 In an interview with NPR’s Morning Edition, acting USCIS Director Ken Cuccinelli undertook his own revisions to the famous Emma Lazarus poem engraved on a bronze plaque at the Statue of Liberty, stating “Give me your tired and your poor who can stand on their own two feet and who will not become a public charge.”